ruxlang/ruxlang/readme.md

        io.PrintLine("Hello World")
    }
    ```

    Or even simpler without `main()` and using the aliased version of `print()`, where the `!`
    indicates to add a newline character to the string.
    ```go
    print("Hello World"!)
    ```

-   However, throwing code in the top-level context outside functions is discouraged.
+   However, although it is useful for learning and initial experimenting, throwing code in
+   the top-level context outside functions is greatly discouraged.
+It will execute without
-   It will execute without any guaranteed order of execution.
-The only guarantee is
+   any guaranteed order of execution.
+The only guarantee is that it will execute when that
-   that it will execute when that type is instantiated and in the sequence defined within
+   type is instantiated and in the sequence defined within that file.
+The preferred method
-   that file.
-The preferred method is to use a constructor since all this code is
+   is to use a constructor since all this code is automatically injected into the constructor
-   automatically injected into the constructor at compile time.
-Using a constructor makes it
-   explicitly clear what you are doing.
-This feature makes the `main()` method unnecessary,
+   at compile time.
+Using a constructor makes it explicitly clear what you are doing.
+This
-   except without the order guarantee of using `main()`.
+   feature makes the `main()` method unnecessary, except without the order guarantee of using
+   `main()`.

  * The `!` newline suffix adds a newline to any string.
 Adding a newline is such a common
    pattern that the old `\n` seems more like a hack and doesn't work with string literals